 Rippling can be found in our following best-of lists:

-- Integrations: Here, too, Rippling takes the lead as the best TriNet competitor for companies that use a lot of software.
-Rippling has the ability to integrate with over 500 different apps, and its interface is designed for employees to easily access programs on their Rippling dashboard.
-This, too, is unique among those on our list.
+- Integrations: Here, too, Rippling takes the lead as the best TriNet app alternative for companies that use a lot of software.
+It can integrate with over 500 different apps—more than any other PEO on our list—and, unlike the others on our list, it lets employees easily access programs on their Rippling dashboard.

 - Learning management: Rippling offers an excellent learning management system.
 You can select any of its 1,000+ ready-made online courses or upload your own.
 Courses are easy to access on tablets, can include built-in quizzes, and generate certificates for compliance.
 TriNet, by comparison, offers about half as many courses.